tetyanaloskutova/remote-works/docs/gettingstarted/installation-linux.rst

 PostgreSQL
 ~~~~~~~~~~

-Saleor needs PostgreSQL version 9.4 or above to work.
+Remote-works needs PostgreSQL version 9.4 or above to work.
 Use the `PostgreSQL download page <https://www.postgresql.org/download/>`_ to get instructions for your distribution.

 Gtk+